jmcdo29/ogma/CONTRIBUTING.md

 We are using [lerna](https://github.com/lerna/lerna) to help manage the monorepo, to build and manage the code, it is _suggested_ to use [yarn](https://classic.yarnpkg.com/en/docs/getting-started) as it has better support for workspaces and automatic linking between the packages.
 If you are creating a new package inside the monorepo you can use `lerna create` and follow the wizard from there.
 Make sure you name the package as `@ogma/platform-<platform-name>` to follow the naming scheme of the library.

 When you first clone the project, make sure you run `yarn setup` or create an npm equivalent of it to bootstrap the dependencies together.
-This script will run an install for all dependencies, build all the current packages, and then run an install once more for yarn to link all local packages together.
+This script will run an install for all dependencies, build all the current packages, and link all the local dependencies together.

 If you are adding in a new library, please also add in integration tests for the library following the examples in [integration](integration/).